Twaddler01/rpg_similitude/README.md

 https://twaddler01.github.io/rpg_similitude/
 # Updates

+09-06-2024
+- Updated inventory to include items and image icons.
+Needs tooltip work and needs to save inventory data to saveData array.

 09-05-2024
 - Uploaded media files.
 - Worked on stats.
 Adding each stat description/calculation to array in order to update to saveData eventually.
 Still working on details.